danielm94/potion-seller-ab-missions/README.md

 I plan to add more missions.
 Don't ask me when though lmao.

 ### How to Install
-1. Download a release or clone this repository to your machine.
+1. Download the code as a .zip or clone this repository to your machine.
 2. Navigate to `C:\Users\<user>\Documents\Paradox Interactive\Europa Universalis IV\mod`
 3. Create a folder where you will extract the mod into.
 You can name it whatever you like.
 4. Open the downloaded mod archive, or navigate to where you cloned the repository, and navigate to the folder containing "descriptor.mod"